 - recommend to the Board based on the review described in paragraphs 3 and 5 whether the audited financial statements should be included in the Company’s annual report on Form 10-K.

 - after reviewing the reports from the independent auditors and the independent auditors’ work throughout the audit period, conduct an annual evaluation of the independent auditors’ qualifications, performance and independence.
 This evaluation shall include review and evaluation of the lead audit partner and such other matters as the Committee may consider relevant.
-In making its evaluation, the Committee shall take into account the opinions of management and the Company’s Chief Audit Executive.
+In making its evaluation, the Committee shall take into account the opinions of management and the Company’s Chief Audit Officer.
 The Committee shall present its conclusions with respect to the independent auditors to the full Board.

 - discuss with management and with the independent auditors the Company's earnings press releases, as well as financial information and earnings guidance provided to analysts and ratings agencies.
 The Committee's discussion in this regard may be general in nature (such as the type of information to be disclosed and the type of presentation to be made).
 The Committee need not discuss in advance each earnings release or each instance in which the Company may provide earnings guidance.

 - discuss periodically with management the Company’s policies and guidelines regarding risk assessment and risk management, as well as the Company’s major financial risk exposures and steps management has taken to monitor and control such exposures.